Cost-Based Data Consistency in a Data-as-a-Service Cloud Environment

 Authors

-Ilir Fetai and Heiko Schuldt
+Ilir Fetai, Heiko Schuldt

 Type